status-im/help.status.im/docs/en/status-communities/kick-or-ban-someone-from-your-community.md

 === "Desktop"

     1. From the navigation sidebar, click your community.
-    1. At the top of the channels sidebar, click your community logo.
+    1. At the top of the channel sidebar, click your community logo.
     1. Click :mobile-placeholder: **Members** to show all the community users.
     1. Hover over the user and select **Kick** or **Ban**, depending on the action you wish to perform.
     1. Click **Kick** or **Ban** again to confirm your action.